Microsoft Fabric

 It acts as a bridge to help business users take data insights to the next level.
 Recognized for its strong visualization and data-driven analytics capabilities, Power BI is an excellent tool for extracting insights for data-driven decisions.

-Data Activator
+Fabric Activator

-Data Activator is a no-code product that provides real-time detection and monitoring of data and triggers notifications and actions when business conditions are met.
+Fabric Activator is a no-code product that provides real-time detection and monitoring of data and triggers notifications and actions when business conditions are met.
 It helps you create a system of detection that continuously monitors your analytics and automatically alerts your team with relevant information so you can respond to insights and data in real-time.

-Microsoft Fabric Features
+Microsoft Fabric Features for Connected Data Workflows

 Microsoft Fabric provides a wide range of features and capabilities as a comprehensive data analytics platform.
-Let’s explore key Microsoft fabric features.
+Let’s explore key Microsoft Fabric features.

 Complete Analytics Platform